Hendrik Verwoerd: Early life

 The Verwoerd family in 1908.
 Left to right: Wilhelmus, Hendrik, Lucie, Len, and Anje.

 Hendrik Frensch Verwoerd was born in Amsterdam in the Netherlands on 8 September 1901.
 He remains South Africa's only foreign-born prime minister.
 He was the second child of Anje Hendriks Strik (1873–1940) and Wilhelmus Johannes Verwoerd (1874–1961), a grocer and lay evangelist.
 His siblings were Leendert (1899–1986) and Hendrika Johanna Lucretia "Lucie" (1908–1959), who was the only one born in South Africa.
 His father, a deeply religious man, moved the family to South Africa in 1903 out of sympathy for the Afrikaner nation following the Second Boer War.

 Verwoerd attended a Lutheran primary school in Wynberg, Cape Town.
 By the end of 1912, the family moved to Bulawayo, Rhodesia, where his father became an assistant evangelist in the Dutch Reformed Church.
 Verwoerd attended Milton High School, where he won the Alfred Beit Scholarship and achieved the highest marks in English literature in Rhodesia.

 In 1917, the family returned to South Africa.
 Due to the worldwide Spanish flu epidemic that postponed examinations, Verwoerd wrote his matriculation exams in February 1919, placing first in the Orange Free State and fifth in the country.

 Verwoerd studied at Stellenbosch University, where he was regarded as a gifted academic with a reputed photographic memory.
 Fluent in Afrikaans, Dutch, English, and German, he obtained his BA with distinctions, his MA cum laude, and his Doctorate in Psychology cum laude in 1925.
 His over-300-page doctoral thesis was titled "Die Afstomping van die Gemoedsaandoeninge" (The Blunting of the Emotions).

 Verwoerd was offered a prestigious Abe Bailey scholarship to study at the University of Oxford, but declined it in favour of studying in Germany, for which he used a smaller Croll & Gray scholarship.
 From 1926 to 1927, he studied at the universities of Leipzig under Felix Krueger, Hamburg under William Stern, and Berlin under Wolfgang Köhler and Otto Lipmann.
 Most of these professors were later barred from teaching by the Nazi regime after 1933.
 Claims that Verwoerd studied eugenics or was influenced by Nazi ideology are not supported by archival evidence.
 According to scholar Christoph Marx, Verwoerd "kept conspicuous distance from eugenic doctrines, stressing environmental over hereditary factors."
 Another historian, Roberta Balstad Miller, found "no archival proof" that his thinking was shaped by Fichtean nationalism.

-Verwoerd's fiancée, Betsie Schoombie, joined him in Germany, and they were married in Hamburg on 7 January 1927.
+Verwoerd's fiancée, Betsie Schoombee, joined him in Germany, and they were married in Hamburg on 7 January 1927.
 He then toured the United States before returning to South Africa.
 His lecture memoranda from this period stressed that there were "no innate mental difference between major races," and scholars suggest his later segregationist views were influenced more by the American "separate but equal" doctrine than by European ideologies.